If you’ve been on the Internet for any length of time, you’ve probably filled out a form.

 But let’s get into the nitty-gritty of why you’re actually here.
 If and when you do decide that there are more pros for your users than cons, here are a few ways you can incorporate pre-fill tools into your forms.

 This pre-fill attribute can be incorporated into your form’s code to trigger a browser’s natural autocomplete function.
 Just make sure to do some extensive cross-browser testing to ensure your forms work across multiple platforms.

 This is an extension for Chrome that lets you fill in forms with dummy data.
 While not useful to your users, it will help developers test form functions and pre-fill features without having to go live first.

 GitHub has another tool for inputting dummy data quickly for testing purposes.
 According to the website, you can run this simple JS code by using Scratchpad or in a console.

 This site will help developers implement Google’s Autofill add on for Chrome.
 It has a set of autocomplete attributes to help control how the browser will populate data for your users.
-They also have an autofill feature for Firefox, too.

 Other Chrome Pre-Fill Add-Ons